maxmind/dev-site/content/geoip/docs/databases/anonymous-ip.md

             1 if the IP address belongs to a hosting or VPN provider (see description of <code>is_anonymous_vpn</code> flag).
 Blank if not.
             <br />
-            <a href="https://support.maxmind.com/hc/en-us/articles/4408208507163#h_01G1EDVXR9RQFMCY6SAWJM4YH0" target="_blank" rel="nofollow noopener noreferrer">Learn more about hosting providers used for anonymizing on our Knowledge Base.</a>
+            <a href="https://support.maxmind.com/hc/en-us/articles/4408208507163#h_01G1EDVXR9RQFMCY6SAWJM4YH0">Learn more about hosting providers used for anonymizing on our Knowledge Base.</a>
           </td>
       </tr>